If the employer has decided to investigate a disciplinary or grievance issue, they should start as soon as possible.

 If this is not possible, they should try and make the procedure as impartial as they can.

 Where possible, the person investigating should also have had training.
+They should also have a good knowledge of their organisation's policy on investigations.
 Acas offers training courses in handling disciplinary and grievance procedures, including courses on conducting investigations.

 In a disciplinary case